ropensci/getCRUCLdata/cran-comments.md

   * Add required version for PURRR
   * Add required version for R

-* Check logs from local MacOS, Travis, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCLdata
+* Check logs from local OSX, Travis, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCLdata

 ## Reverse dependencies